A new book by a Harvard Business School professor does not, alas, illuminate what it might be.

 Lanier uses the acronym BUMMER to explain the new business model: “Behavior of Users Modified and Made into an Empire for Rent.”
 BUMMER is a “statistical machine that lives in the clouds.”
 It gathers data from users to whom it has no responsibility and uses that data to manipulate the user and make tremendous profit while simultaneously undermining the economic dignity of the user.
 As a number of commentators have noted, with Google and Facebook we are not the customers, we are the product.

 Advertising and behavior modification are not new, of course.
-In the past we looked at billboards and television spots, and companies would track how well the product sold.
+In the past, we looked at television spots, and companies would track how well the product sold.
 Now the advertisers are watching us, tracking our individual behavior and manipulating our feeds to determine what we see.
 All of this, according to Lanier, does more than undermine our free will: it harms politics, “makes what we say meaningless,” brings out the worst in us, destroys our empathy, and “hates our soul.”

 Free Is an Illusion

 One of the most interesting and counterintuitive of Lanier’s arguments is that the open source, free-to-everyone model epitomized by Google and Facebook undermines economic dignity.

 At first glance, it seems great that these services come to us gratis.
 “Being free is what propelled these services to become so big so fast.”
 Many people have used the free services to connect with customers and grow their business in a way that would have been cost-prohibitive with traditional advertising.
 And as economists generally argue, free search and email leave us with more disposable income to spend on other things, which helps the economy grow.

 But free is an illusion.
 Free has a price, and the price is much higher than we realize.
 We are trading our data, our privacy, and our mental and social health for free services.
 We are also trading away potential economic viability that Lanier says leads to wealth.